BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 heavy lifting, this does generally reflect much of my position on LLMs for code generation: when we say that LLMs are good at generating code, perhaps what we really mean is that they're good at convincing software engineers that the code they generate is sufficient.
-That is, the code has the _appearance_ of being correct, possibly even being _functional_, without actually being either correct.
+That is, the code has the _appearance_ of being correct, possibly even being _functional_, without actually being correct.
 I'm sure this deception could extend to benchmarks and their results.

 This also reminds me of an [interview](https://www.youtube.com/watch?v=YPObBOwIrHk) with [Michael Stonebraker], which I think is a good example of a subject matter expert being unconvinced by the